vuepress-theme-hope/vuepress-theme-hope/docs/comment2/src/guide/README.md

 Currently, you can choose from Giscus, Waline, Twikoo and Artalk.

-::: tip Choosing from comment services
+::: tip Recommended comment services

-People who your blog or documentation are targeting:

-- Programmers and developers: Giscus
+- Facing programmers and developers: Giscus
-- General public: Waline
+- Facing general public: Waline

 :::